sbt4104/LinkedIn-Job-Tracker/README.md

 ## Features

 - **One-Click Saving**: Capture job details with a simple right-click
-- **Automatic Data Extraction**: Saves job title, company, location, URL, and date
+- **Automatic Data Extraction**: Saves job title, company, location, job description, hiring manager details, URL, and date
 - **Private & Secure**: Your data stays in your personal Google Sheet
 - **Customizable**: Use your own Google Sheet for complete control